MarinaIvanova-1/bank-test/README.md

 ## Desription of the classes:

-The transactions are stored as instances of the Transaction class, each transaction has a value and a date.
+The transactions are stored as instances of the Transaction class, each transaction has a value and a date (in the format DD/MM/YYYY).
 By default the transactions are deposits and have a positive value, in order to indicate that a transaction is a withdrawal, isDebit method should be applied to the given transaction.

 All transactions are stored in a list in the instance of an Account class.
 To link a transaction with the given Account, run a addTransaction method passing a given transaction as an argument.
 To display all transactions run the showTransactions method.